Talking to Your Partner About HPV

 If my partner doesn’t have HPV, how can I prevent passing it to him?

 It is very likely that you both carry the same subtypes of the virus and will have already developed immunity.
 Hence there is no risk of reinfection for both of you.
-As mentioned above, there is no fool-proof way of preventing HPV transmission nor is it necessary.
+As mentioned above, there is no fool-proof way of preventing HPV transmission.

 Can my partner re-infect me?